-Allow you to choose the thermal management method of your monitor.
-The Choices:Thermal Monitor 1 (default), Thermal Monitor 2.
-Notes:The choices will be different according to your CPU features.
+This option allows you to choose the thermal management method of your monitor.
+The Choices: Thermal Monitor 1 (default), Thermal Monitor 2.

+Notes: The choices will be different according to your CPU features.

-3.1.3 TM2 Bus Ratio
+TM2 Bus Ratio

-Represents the frequency.
-Bus ratio of the throttled performance state that will be initiated when the on-die sensor goes from not hot to hot.
-The Choices: 0X (default).
+This option represents the frequency.
+(Bus ratio of the throttled performance state that will be initiated when the on-die sensor goes from not hot to hot.)